 (5) description of acceptable varieties (e.g., "super fries, super chips, dollar chips").

 Representative products in the price survey may represent larger groups of similar products.
 Market intelligence and research by CPI product specialists are used to select and define representative products.
 As much as possible, price collectors track the price of the same products through time.
 However, a review of sales shares is conducted periodically to ensure that the sample of products continues to be representative.
 If a product fails to meet sales-share criteria, it is removed from the survey and replaced by another product with higher sales.

 The CPI price sample is obtained from a selection of geographical areas, representative goods and services, and types and locations of retail outlets, to estimate price changes experienced by Canadians.
 The timing of price collection during the month is predefined.

 Regular reviews and updates ensure that price changes calculated with samples of products are representative of the price change for the entire class of products.
 New products are introduced into the pricing samples based on information about their market shares, market and product trends and the expert judgment of product officers.
 Particular efforts are made to introduce new products into samples for product categories with relatively high rates of change.
 Outlet sample reviews and updates are performed periodically for many CPI basic classes.

-There are about 600 goods and services identified to represent the price movement in 175 basic goods and services classes.
-Sample goods and services are chosen on the basis of representativeness and expected continuous availability.
+There are nearly 518 categories of goods and services identified to represent the price movement in 180 lowest level classes of goods and services.
+Sample goods and services are chosen based on representativeness and expected continuous availability.

 The selection of outlets is based on market intelligence and is designed primarily to include retail outlets with high sales revenues.
 Almost all prices are collected from retail outlets or from local, regional or provincial agencies.